Adversitement

 Source : Delhi High Court

-Tags : Corruption , Section 24. , Delhi High Court , Transparency , Central Information Commission , RTI Act , AIIMS , Indian Forest Service , Human Rights Violations , CBI ,
+Tags : Section 24. , Delhi High Court , Transparency , Central Information Commission , Corruption , RTI Act , AIIMS , Indian Forest Service , Human Rights Violations , CBI ,

 Summary : The Delhi High Court has ruled that the Central Bureau of Investigation (CBI) is not completely exempt from the Right to Information (RTI) Act, affirming the agency's accountability for providing information related to corruption and human rights violations.
 The decision came in response to a plea challenging a Central Information Commission directive to the CBI to disclose details of an investigation.
 The court clarified that the RTI Act permits disclosure of information on corruption and human rights violations, rejecting the CBI's claim of blanket immunity under Section 24.